thabo104/appstore-alexa-docs/_docs/firetv/webapps_firetv/fire-tv-cordova-plugin-catalog.md

 This Fire TV Catalog plugin is based on Apache Cordova.
 [Apache Cordova](https://cordova.apache.org/) provides a wrapper that allows you to include native Android functionality in webapps.
 Using Cordova, you can create an APK file for your web app.

-Without this Cordova wrapper and plugin, webapps (such as those developed with [WASK][the-web-app-starter-kit-for-fire-tv]), cannot be integrated with Fire TV Catalog.
-Catalog integration is required to surface media results from your app when users perform [voice searches or global text searches][implementing-search-fire-tv] on Fire TV.
+This plugin was developed to allow webapps (such as those developed with [WASK][the-web-app-starter-kit-for-fire-tv]), to be integrated with Fire TV Catalog.
+(Catalog integration is required to surface media results from your app when users perform [voice searches or global text searches][implementing-search-fire-tv] on Fire TV.)
+Without this plugin, you can't integrate your webapp with Fire TV Catalog.

 ## Prerequisites &mdash; Add a Cordova project {#prereqs_cordova}